whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 * **E: Feedback & Community Participation**: X

 # A: End-of-Module Assessment (individual self-assessment)##

+# Final Evaluation Scores
+#### 1. Ruby Syntax & API
+* 1: Developer spends significant time debugging elementary syntax or concepts

+#### 2. Completion and Progress
+* 2: Developer completes baseline but struggles to progress on optional challenges.

+#### 3. Testing
+* 2: Developer uses and writes tests to guide development, but implements more functionality than the tests cover

+#### 4. Workflow
+* 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts

+#### 5. Collaboration
+* 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process

+### 6. Enumerable & Collections
+* 1: Application demonstrates deficiencies with Enumerable and struggles with collections

 ## A: End-of-Module Assessment
 3: Student achieved a "3" or better on each category of the assessment || excused from assessment